Dajtbaeva/ADS_2022/README.md

-#Algorithms and Data Structure discipline
+# repo for Algorithms and Data Structure discipline